holepunchto/canary-runner/README.md

 CLI usage relies on SSH for accessing private repositories, which works fine on your own machine.

-For CI usage, define a github PAT and store it as a secret accessible from the repository where the CI lives.
+For CI usage, define a github PAT with read rights to the repositories you will test, and store it as a secret accessible from the repository where the CI lives.

-Example USAGE:
+Example usage:

 ```
     - run: npm install canary-runner
     - run: npx canary --config holepunchto/canary-tests/repos.json # Replace with your own config
       env:
-        PAT: ${{ secrets.CANARY_READ_REPOS_PAT }} # Ensure this secret exists and is a valid PAT
+        CANARY_PAT: ${{ secrets.CANARY_READ_REPOS_PAT }} # Ensure this secret exists and is a valid PAT
         NODE_AUTH_TOKEN: ${{ secrets.GITHUB_TOKEN }}
       working-directory: ${{ github.workspace }} # Where the checkout action checked it out
 ```